 What should I do if I have a criminal offense?

-The felony offense lawyer or attorney in Dallas TX at Winocour Law will fight to get your case dismissed and will do everything in our power to get you the best possible resolution, which may include a plea bargain.
+Our criminal defense team will fight to get your case dismissed and will do everything in our power to get you the best possible resolution, which may include a plea bargain.
 We will update you every step of the way online or by phone.

 Finally, show the prosecution you are taking your case seriously.
 Call Winocour Law at 214-575-6060 today.